 We often refer to Black Friday as if it's only one day.
 While Black Friday technically is the day after Thanksgiving, the deal season has stretched to include much more than just those 24 hours.
 Most sales tend to start the week of Black Friday and continue through the weekend to the following week.
 Last year, we saw over 5,000 deals during the two weeks around Black Friday, and 42% of those were Staff Picks — in other words, deals we considered the "best of the best."

 Black Friday 2020 will fall on November 27, but due to the ongoing coronavirus pandemic, some retailers are changing things up.
-Many are planning weeks of deals this year, rather than just a few days worth.
-Because of this, we're expecting some deals to start as early as late October, and they'll likely continue to pop up throughout November.
+Many are boasting weeks of deals this year, rather than just a few days worth.
+Some deals started as early as late October, and they'll likely continue to pop up throughout November.

 3. You're Not Planning for Black Friday Early Enough